rubyonjets/jets/docs/docs.md

 ## What is Jets?

-Jets is a Serverless Framework that allows you to create applications with Ruby on AWS Lambda.
-It includes everything required to build an application and deploy it.
+Jets is a Serverless Framework that allows you to create applications with Ruby.
+It includes everything required to build an application and deploy it to AWS Lambda.

 It is key to understand AWS Lambda and API Gateway to understand Jets conceptually.
 Jets maps your code to Lambda functions and API Gateway resources.